ondanieldev/drivers-api/README.md

     - You can generate a new ssh key-pair on linux by running `ssh-keygen`;
     - Once generated, copy the public key to your server's `authorized_keys` file, which is usually located at `.ssh/authorized_keys`;
     - The private key, on the other hand, is the value of the secret.
-- Every push to the `develop` branch will trigger a GitHub CI workflow.
+- Every push to the `master` branch will trigger a GitHub CI workflow.
 This workflow is available under the `.github/workflows` folder.
 Once ran, the code will be deployed on the server.

 ## Links